 The eviction process occasionally becomes prolonged due to a tenant filing an appeal.
 Once a judge or jury decides in favor of a tenant or a landlord in an unlawful detainer lawsuit, either party has the right to appeal the judgment.
-In such cases, both parties are looking at a process that can last between one and eight months.
+An appealed eviction case can last between one and eight months.

 The Appeals Process